-Thirty projects were funded in the 2013-2014 Habitat Action Grants.
-These grants totalling almost $570,000 will assist recreational anglers, local Councils, environmental and community groups and private landholders to enhance and rehabilitate degraded recreational fish habitat through a range of on-ground works.
+Thirty one projects were funded in the 2015-2016 (PDF, 102.08 KB) Habitat Action Grants.
+These grants totaling over $748,000 will assist recreational anglers, local Councils, environmental and community groups and private landholders to enhance and rehabilitate degraded recreational fish habitat through a range of on-ground works.
 Rehabilitation of fish habitat provides long-term sustainable benefits for native fish stocks and in turn provides substantial benefits for NSW recreational fishers who will enjoy more healthy productive fisheries.
 Improvements in fish habitat will also provide more opportunities for rural and regional communities to promote local tourism.

 Removal or modification of barriers to fish passage

 Many freshwater fish species are migratory and must move between a variety of habitats to complete essential life history stages.
 Even a small structure such as a concrete causeway or a pipe culvert can create a barrier such as a small waterfall or shallow flow depths and restrict fish movement.
 The removal of barriers such as the one on Duroby Creek in the Tweed Catchment or the modification of structures through the construction of a fishway or the remodelling of a crossing such as Locketts Crossing on the Coolongolook River can have instant benefits for fish.

 Rehabilitation of riparian lands (river banks, wetlands, mangrove forests, saltmarsh)

 Fish and other aquatic species prefer waterbodies with healthy, endemic riparian vegetation because the plants:

 The protection of existing remnant vegetation and the rehabilitation of unhealthy riparian lands such as the project which was undertaken at Toogimbie Wetland in the Riverina or the project on the banks of Mullumbimby Creek in the Brunswick River catchment are important steps in supporting healthy fish populations.